-The inverse participation ratio ($I$) is widely employed in percolation systems~\cite{GE17}, flat bands~\cite{P18} and quantum chaos~\cite{BC19} to quantify the degree of localization of the wavefunction with given probability distributions.
-It is defined as the sum (or integral) over the square of the probability density in real space, momentum space or phase space.
-In cases of the $N$-dimensional real space, we can simply get its formula as follows.
+The inverse participation ratio $I$ is widely employed in percolation systems~\cite{BM17}, flat bands~\cite{S18}, and quantum chaos~\cite{BLR19} to quantify the degree of localisation of the wavefunction with given probability distributions.
+It is defined by the summation (or integral) over the square of the probability density in the position and momentum space (or phase space).
+In the case of position space, we can simply define the formula as follows: